 Present simple formulae in the line of normal text where possible and use the solidus (/) instead of a horizontal line for small fractional terms, e.g., X/Y. In principle, variables are to be presented in italics.
 Powers of e are often more conveniently denoted by exp.
 Number consecutively any equations that have to be displayed separately from the text (if referred to explicitly in the text).

 Since it is difficult to distinguish between an actual conflict of interest and a perceived conflict of interest, the HKJN requires authors to disclose all and any potential conflicts of interest and let readers judge for themselves.
 Therefore, please ensure that you provide information about any potential financial and non-financial conflicts of interest in a concise paragraph after the main text.
 If none, then state, ''The author(s) have no conflicts of interest relevant to this article.''

-All financial and material support for the research, work, writing and editorial assistance from internal or external agencies, including commercial companies, should be clearly and completely identified in a funding/support statement.
+All grants, financial and material support for the research, work, writing and editorial assistance from internal or external agencies, including commercial companies, should be clearly and completely identified in a funding/support statement.
 If none, then state, "No financial or material support of any kind was received for the work described in this article."
 General guidelines

 Unless you have written permission from the patient (or, where applicable, the next of kin), identifying information (e.g., names, initials, hospital numbers, date of birth) of the patient must be removed.
 Informed consent should be obtained if there is any doubt that anonymity can be maintained.
 For example, masking the eye region in photographs of patients is inadequate protection of anonymity.
 If identifying characteristics are de-identified, authors should provide assurance, and editors should so note, that such changes do not distort scientific meaning.
 For further information, see www.elsevier.com/patientphotographs.